plan-systems/design-docs/README.md

 ## Welcome to PLAN!

-PLAN is a tool to help groups communicate, collaborate, and coordinate projects and activities.
+PLAN is open-source collaboration software for groups to securely communicate and coordinate activities.
 PLAN features:
 - Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and inventory management
-- A highly visual interface where channels, files, and objects are placed into virtual spaces
+- End-to-end security, complete data ownership, and mission-critical reliability
-- End-to-end security and mission-critical reliability
+- A highly visual interface where channels, files, and objects are located in virtual spaces
-- Storage decentralization for increased risk mitigation and offline operation
+- Optional storage decentralization for risk mitigation and offline operation
 - Built-in collaboration tools for teams to organize and manage operations
 - Relationship and organization management and visualization
-- A flexible and “[pluggable](PLAN-API-Documentation.md#Primary-Interfaces)” architecture made for modification and extension
+- A“[pluggable](PLAN-API-Documentation.md#Primary-Interfaces)” architecture designed to support modification and flexibility.

 PLAN’s architecture brings all these parts together into a unified, _integrated_, visual interface.
 The design principles of PLAN center around making information highly interoperable and extensible, inspired by how HTTP originated as a step towards interoperability and compatibility.
 PLAN is freely available through the GNU General Public License ([GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)).